 It's not a margarine, but you also could consider trying Earth Balance—all Earth Balance spreads and baking sticks are made from a proprietary blend of vegetable oils and are OU Kosher and pareve, along with being vegan and gluten free.
 In fact, the brand has developed a bit of a following among those who have soured on traditional margarine.

 Serve this kosher chicken pot pie for Shabbat lunch or a Sukkot holiday meal.

-Blend in flour, salt, pepper.
-Cook over low heat for one minute.
+Blend in flour, salt, and pepper.
+Cook over low heat for 1 minute.

 Stir in chicken broth and creamer.
 Stir until thickened and bubbling.